 “It’s just a small part of life in a nutshell.”
 The Buckeyes recently started Big Ten play after a blistering 19-4 non-conference start.
-While Piper is focused on the remainder of this year’s schedule, in a perfect world she would enjoy the opportunity to represent her country in the Summer Olympics now that softball has been reinstated for 2020.
+While Piper focuses on the remainder of this year’s schedule, in a perfect world, she would enjoy the opportunity to represent her country in the Summer Olympics now that softball has been reinstated for 2020.

 “I tried out for the national team this past winter over Christmas break and made it to the selection camp with top-notch players throughout the entire country.”